-There are sets of ten available on amazon, such as this one.
+There are sets of ten available on amazon, such as this set.
 However, I didn’t want to make ten Weckmänner and I doubt you will either (they can be quite filling).
 Instead, I washed and reused the pipes of three that we bought at the bakery.

 They will still taste the same without pipe.
 It also leaves more space for buttons, if that is what you wish.

 The Weckmann dough is worth making if you are not religious and don’t want to make a baked good that resembles a bishop.
 It is a simple and tasty dough that evidences you what German baked goods are like.

 Here the dough is also used for sweet pretzels, smaller people shapes and just simple rolls.
 Sometimes the orange peel is omitted and sometimes more raisins or almond slithers are added.
 You can eat them plain or with butter.

 Why not bake some Weckmänner today?

 Are you looking for something simple and comforting to bake?
 Try Weckmänner (or indeed any form you wish to make with the dough).
 They are easy to make, tasty and suitable for both small children and adults.
 You will also be able to boast that you made some traditional German baked goods.

 - baking paper